heatmiser/soloshift/README.md

 `# ansible-playbook playbooks/03-ocp-init.yaml`

 Either access the util vm console via virt-viewer or ssh into the util vm as root. `ocp_vms_password` is the root password, set in the defaults for the `ocp4-solo-vmprovision` role.
 If you left `ocp_vms_net_cidr` at the default internal subnet to use, then the util node will be at 192.168.8.8.
-There will be an SSH key pair in your users .ssh directory prefixed with whatever was set `ocp_vms_openshift_subdomain`.
-You can use that private key to ssh in as root.
+There will be an SSH key pair in your user's .ssh directory prefixed with whatever was set for `ocp_vms_openshift_subdomain`.
+You can use that private key to ssh in to the util node as root.

-Next, execute:
+After logging in to the util node as root, execute:

 `# openshift-install --dir=/root/ocp4upi wait-for bootstrap-complete --log-level debug`

-Eventually, you'll see a log message saying that it's ok to shutdown the bootstrap machine, then do that.
+Eventually, you'll see a log message saying that it's ok to shutdown the bootstrap machine.
+Back on the hypervisor system, shutdown the bootstrap node, either via the Virtual Machine Manager or `virsh` command line tool.

 Next, patch the image registry to use local storage: